Humans are social animals, and if the quintessential instrument of communication smells foul, who would like it?

 Read more about this asana here: Shavasana

-Apart from the regular practice of these asanas and techniques, the most important aspect is to back your yoga routine with excellent dental hygiene.
+Apart from the regular practice of these yoga asanas for bad breath, the most important aspect is to back your yoga routine with excellent dental hygiene.

 Brush and floss your teeth regularly.
 Use an antiseptic mouthwash after brushing to eliminate any remaining bacteria in your mouth and throat.
 Do this after every major meal, or at least twice a day.